Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Methodology: A Framework for AI-Resilient Assessment

 \subsection{Theoretical Framework}

-We begin by formally stating and proving two theorems that underpin our assessment design principles.
+We begin by formally stating and proving two propositions that underpin our assessment design principles.

-\begin{theorem} An assessment composed of interconnected problems, where the output of one problem serves as the input for the next, is more AI-resilient than an assessment composed of equivalent but modular (independent) problems. \end{theorem}
+\begin{proposition} An assessment composed of interconnected problems, where the output of one problem serves as the input for the next, is more AI-resilient than an assessment composed of equivalent but modular (independent) problems. \end{proposition}

 That is, chaining problems together increases the difficulty for a generative AI model in a way that solving them independently does not, because it forces multi-step reasoning and strains the model’s limited memory (context window).